Connect with others who understand.

 Withdrawal from caffeine has been shown to trigger migraine attacks in some people.
 Caffeine withdrawal is a process that results after a person becomes dependent on caffeine.
 From ingesting caffeine daily, the brain becomes used to this exposure and develops a tolerance to caffeine.

 Then, when the brain expects to receive a specific substance (in this case, caffeine), a dependency has developed.
-The amount of caffeine ingested daily to develop a dependency depends on the person but can be as little as 100 milligrams of caffeine per day.
+The amount of caffeine ingested daily to develop a dependency depends on the person, but it can be as little as 100 milligrams of caffeine per day.
 If the brain is expecting caffeine, but you don’t ingest any, you will experience withdrawal.
-Caffeine withdrawal could lead to increased blood flow in the brain, which is a known cause of headaches and migraines.
+Caffeine withdrawal could lead to increased blood flow in the brain, which is a known cause of headaches and migraine attacks.

 Withdrawal headaches can last up to several weeks as the body becomes accustomed to not consuming caffeine.
 However, not everyone who consumes caffeine will develop a dependency or experience withdrawal symptoms.